mozilla-releng/releng-rfcs/rfcs/0034-automatic-ci-configuration.md

 ## hg.mozilla.org

-We will a hook that prevents the account that will be pushing these changes from modifying files other than `projects-automanaged.yml`, to prevent any compromise of that system from making any changes to Firefox, Fenix, or other more high risk parts of ci-configuration.
+We will need a hook that prevents the account that will be pushing these changes from modifying files other than `projects-automanaged.yml`, to prevent any compromise of that system from making any changes to Firefox, Fenix, or other more high risk parts of ci-configuration.
+There is existing prior art on this sort of limitation, so this is mostly configuration, not development.

 ## taskcluster-github